Updated weekly · Last reviewed June 28, 2026·View sources

 Hotel booking or host invitation

-Carry a printed hotel reservation or a letter of invitation from your host in Iran.
-Immigration may ask where you are staying — having a booking confirmation avoids delays.
+Carry a printed hotel confirmation or a letter from your host.
+Immigration officers sometimes ask for your first night's address — having it on paper avoids delays.

 Recommended